EENI Global Business School

 The Northern Triangle countries Agreements (El Salvador, Guatemala, and Honduras) with Mexico and Colombia

-3. The Caribbean: Caribbean Community-Costa Rica FTA
+3. The Caribbean: Caribbean Community-Costa Rica Agreement

 4. Europe: Association Agreement with the EU, EFTA-Central America